wellrestedphp/wellrested/docs/source/messages.rst

     All methods relating to headers treat header field name case insensitively.

 Because HTTP messages may contain multiple headers with the same field name, ``getHeaderLine($name)`` has one other feature: If multiple headers with the same field name are present in the message, ``getHeaderLine($name)`` returns a string containing all of the values for that field, concatenated by commas.
-This is more common with responses, paricularaly with the ``Set-cookie`` header, but is still possible for requests.
+This is more common with responses, particularly with the ``Set-cookie`` header, but is still possible for requests.

 You may also use ``hasHeader($name)`` to test if a header exists, ``getHeader($name)`` to receive an array of values for this field name, and ``getHeaders()`` to receive an associative array of headers where each key is a field name and each value is an array of field values.